In this lecture on foregut development,

 we’re gonna discuss how to various glands associated with the foregut,

-the liver, the gallbladder, pancreas, and spleen
+the liver, the gallbladder, and pancreas

 develop from the endoderm that lines the gut tube.